Leigh (Skinner) Fortson

 B.A., The Evergreen State College, 1980

-Leigh Skinner Fortson writes plays (to keep her soul happy), books (to keep her wallet happy), teaches parenting classes (to keep her kids happy), and cooks (to keep her husband happy).
-Not necessarily in that order.
-She lives in Grand Junction, Colorado with her husband, their 4-year old son, and their 2-year old daughter.
+Leigh Skinner Fortson writes plays (to keep her soul happy), books (to keep her wallet happy), teaches parenting classes (to keep her kids happy), and cooks (to keep her husband happy)--not necessarily in that order.
+She lives in Grand Junction, Colorado with her husband, son and daughter.

 In the fall of 1998, she was the Playwright in Residence at The St. Paul's School for Boys and Girls in Baltimore, Maryland.
 Her most acclaimed short play, "My Secretary," was a finalist for the Kennedy Center/American College Theatre Festival in 1997.

 Fiction, Non-Fiction, Journalism

 Leigh Fortson's plays have received honorable mentions, been produced and/or had readings staged at:

 The Riant Theatre, New York